Afghan military jet crashes in Uzbekistan - report | Law-Order

 - Uzbekistan

-According to the Gazeta.uz report, the jet crashed late on Sunday in Uzbekistan's southernmost Surxondaryo province adjacent to Afghanistan.
-It published photographs of medics attending to a man in an air force uniform.
-The website also said a source told it that two Afghan military servicemen believed to have also been on the plane were hospitalized in the provincial capital, Termez.

-Russia's TASS news agency cited Uzbekistan's defense ministry as saying it was studying reports about the crash.
-Uzbek authorities could not immediately be reached for comment.
+Russia's RIA news agency cited Uzbekistan's defense ministry as saying the pilot had ejected and was injured.
 On Sunday, Uzbekistan said it had detained 84 Afghan soldiers who had crossed the border and sought medical help.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)